rouseabout/os/README.md

 To use the text mode console, it is neccessary to first set the `MULTIBOOT_VIDEO_INFO` mode value to 1 (EGA text mode).

+### Linux syscall compatibility

+Binaries built for *os* can run under Linux without modification.
+This is possible, because *os* syscalls are similar to those used by the Linux kernel.

 ## Included programs

 *os* includes the following programs.
 They are installed under `/bin`.